adaltas/node-csv-docs/src/md/stringify/options/columns.md

 ## Order

 The order definition matters.
 It reflects the order of the generated records.
-Reverse the order of the column option in the above example to `[ { key: 'b' }, { key: 'a' } ]` yields to reverse the order of the generated CSV as `2,1\n`.
+Reversing the order of the columns option in the above example to `[ { key: 'b' }, { key: 'a' } ]` results in reversed generated CSV data: `2,1\n`.

 With records ingested in the form of objects, it is possible to re-order all columns.
 Columns keys are also auto discovered in the first record unless defined.